christiancasey/metnouti/README.md

 ## Syntax

 A 𓊹𓌃 program begins with `𓆓𓌃`, which tells the compiler that everything from that point to the end of the file is code in the 𓊹𓌃 language.
 This initial phrase may appear below a heading, which will be ignored and therefore may be written in any script.
+`𓆓𓌃` must appear at the start of a line.
+If `𓆓𓌃` is not the only thing on the line, it must be followed by `𓇋𓈖`.
+Everything after `𓆓𓌃𓇋𓈖` it to the end of the name is the program's display title.